March 2021

 What’s the Average Cost of a Commercial Truck Accident?

-When you get into an accident with a commercial truck, the sheer size and weight of the vehicle can do extensive damage to you and your car.
-Because of the amount of damage an 18-wheeler can do, the settlement you’ll…
+When involved in an accident with a commercial truck, the immense size and weight of the vehicle can cause significant damage to both you and your car.
+Due to the potential for severe damage from an 18-wheeler, settlements are generally…

 Read More